BhaviJagwani/DevBootCampProject/README.md

 # DevBootCampProject
-Project to calculate the probability as an example to understand TDD
+Project to model Probability as an example to understand and practice TDD